You Know My Name: Critical response

 "You Know My Name" received critical acclaim, with critics feeling it fit well in the film.

 Film critic James Berardinelli considered the song to "sound eerily like something by John Barry".
 DVD Verdict's review praised the song, describing it as "working remarkably well in the film's context, lyrically and sonically", and Cinefantastique called it "the best Bond theme song in years, [that] captures the full-blooded glory of classics like 'Goldfinger'".

 Entertainment Weekly listed "You Know My Name" on a list of Academy Award snubs for Best Original Song, describing it as "a musically suave, lyrically ominous rock tune that is perfect for Casino Royales dark reboot of the spy franchise".

 Among music critics, Billboard described it as "the best Bond theme since 'A View to a Kill'", praising the minimal production.
 On its review of Carry On, the magazine considered "You Know My Name" to be the best track of the album, describing it as "some of Cornell's most uncomplicated and accessible music to date".
 BBC's unnamed reviewer considered that Cornell's voice "weighs down" the song.

 Commercial

-"You Know My Name" was released in the winter of 2006 and became the most successful song from Chris Cornell on the rock charts, and arguably Cornell's most recognizable and popular one.
+"You Know My Name" was released in the winter of 2006 and became the most successful song from Chris Cornell on the rock charts.
 It peaked at number 79 on the Billboard Hot 100 and number 64 on the Billboard Pop 100 chart.
 In Europe, "You Know My Name" charted in several markets and peaked at number 7 in the UK Singles Chart, his highest placement in that country (including bands Cornell was a part of).